awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-tracking.md

 When you create a 3D point cloud object tracking labeling job, tasks are sent to workers\.
 When these workers complete their tasks, their annotations are written to the Amazon S3 bucket you specified when you created the labeling job\.
 The output data format determines what you see in your Amazon S3 bucket when your labeling job status \([LabelingJobStatus](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeLabelingJob.html#API_DescribeLabelingJob_ResponseSyntax)\) is `Completed`\.

 If you are a new user of Ground Truth, see [Output Data](sms-data-output.md) to learn more about the Ground Truth output data format\.
-To learn about the 3D point cloud object tracking output data format, see [3D Point Cloud Object Tracking](sms-data-output.md#sms-output-point-cloud-object-tracking)\.
+To learn about the 3D point cloud object tracking output data format, see [3D Point Cloud Object Tracking Output](sms-data-output.md#sms-output-point-cloud-object-tracking)\.